J. Richelle Joe, Ph.D.

 Shillingford, M.A., Joe, J. R., Co-investigator, & Oh, S. (2016-2017).
 Exploring the physical and mental health of African American mothers raising boys and young men.
 University of Central Florida, Toni Jennings Exceptional Education Institute, $7200 (funded).

 Joe, J. R., Principal Investigator, & Butler, S. K., Co-Principal Investigator (2016-2018).
-HIV prevention among young African American men how have sex with men: An exploration of protective factors.
+HIV prevention among young African American men who have sex with men: An exploration of protective factors.
 University of Central Florida, Office of Research and Commercialization Internal Grant, $7500 (funded)

 - American Counseling Association